sgrieve/concavity/README.md

 `SRTM.driver` parameter file for the LSD code.
 Write path will need to be configured for the user who is running the code, and the other parameters are documented in the [LSDTopoTools User Guide](http://lsdtopotools.github.io/LSDTT_book/).

+There are numerous other shell scripts and parameter files in this folder, which are used to trigger re-runs of specific portions of the whole dataset, and will not be of any specific use to other users, except as a basis for their own debugging and rerunning.

 #### `LSD_code/`

 This project lightly modifies the LSDTopoTools `chi_mapping_tool` to generate the required output data from the clipped SRTM tiles.
 This driver can be used with any recent LSDTopoTools distribution.
 If you need guidance on getting started with LSDTopoTools, see [this user guide](http://lsdtopotools.github.io/LSDTT_book/).

 #### `postprocessing/`

-Following the execution of the LSD code, `export_rivers.py` is used to identify the longest river in each drainage basin and export it to its own `csv` file.
+Following the execution of the LSD code, `export_rivers.py` or `export_rivers_batch.py` is used to identify the longest river in each drainage basin and export it to its own `csv` file.

 `concavity.py` is the new visualisation script for these output river files.
 It is an optimized port of the original `concavity.m` script described above and can be used at the command line as follows: